phonginx/phonginx.github.io/_posts/2019-01-01-dont-break-the-chain.markdown

 date:   2019-01-01 05:00:00 +0900
 categories: diary
 ---

+Try to add a new link to a chain everyday and don't break the chain.

 {% highlight ruby %}
 # A chain is initialized here
 $chain = []